Everybody throws the word “love” around every day. We love our dog, our car and social media.

 Biblical love is not agitated to anger at the words or actions of others.
 On the other hand, Christians should not try to rile others up to the point of anger, even annoyance.
 Instead, let’s be peaceable, calm and patient with one another.

-If it be possible, as much as lieth in you, live peaceably with all men.
+If it is possible, as far as it depends on you, live at peace with everyone.
 Roman’s 12:18

 Love doesn’t keep a record of wrongs

 Have you ever heard someone say, “I can forgive you, but I’ll never forget what you’ve done”?
 I don’t believe that’s the way Jesus wants us to let go of things.
 Forgive, forget and move on.
 When someone has wronged you, once you have forgiven them, it needs to be eliminated from your memory and never brought up again.
 God doesn’t keep a list of wrongs once you’re forgiven and neither should you.

 Love doesn’t get excited with evil but rejoices with the truth

 We should never find joy in wrongdoing.
 In a world where TV and social media focuses on sharing the crimes and wrongdoings of others, we should stand for truth, honesty, and righteousness.
 We should never take pleasure in the misery of others.
 We should never delight when someone falls into sin, which totally contradicts Christian love.
 On the other hand, showing the love of God is to delight in the salvation of a new soul, or when one repents of any sin and turns back to God.